auth0/docs/articles/connections/database/migrating-okta.md

 # Migrate Users to Auth0

 Auth0 supports automatic migration of users from a [custom database connection](/connections/database/custom-db) to Auth0.
-This feature allows you to configure a custom database connection which will migrate users from an external application such as Okta to Auth0.

-Your users will be moved to Auth0 the first time they log in after you set up the integration, and your users are not asked to reset their password as a result of the migration.
+This feature allows you to configure a custom database connection which will migrate users from an external application, such as Okta, to Auth0.
+It allows for a smooth migration of users over time, without requiring users to reset their password as a result of the migration.

-For a more detailed overview, you can also read about the [The Migration Process](/connections/database/migrating#the-migration-process).
+For a more detailed overview, also refer to [The Migration Process](/connections/database/migrating#the-migration-process).

 The rest of this document will walk you through to process of configuring a custom database connection which imports users from Okta.
 It assumes that you have an Okta account.